-As you might have noticed if you’ve ever left tomatoes out on a hot day, their high water-content means they deteriorate rapidly.
+As you might have noticed if you’ve ever left tomatoes out on a hot day, their high water content means they deteriorate rapidly.
 Drying them removes water, intensifying the savory flavor, not only preserving the flesh, but also the goodness within too.

-Sun-dried tomatoes are packed full of nutrients but perhaps the most significant for our purposes are the antioxidants.
+Sun-dried tomatoes are packed full of nutrients, but perhaps the most significant for our purposes are the antioxidants.
 Vitamins A and C are particularly prominent.
 These vitamins help to neutralize free radicals, which cause harm to the body and contribute to diseases like arthritis, heart disease and cancer.

 I generally advise people to avoid dairy, as it can be a cause for inflammation but I included a little cheese in this recipe for two reasons.

 First, I believe when trying to lose weight, we shouldn’t be starving or torturing ourselves by suddenly cutting out all our favorite foods.
-In moderation, a little treat can be a good way of sticking to a diet longer, whereas it would take a will-power of steel to stick to any diet if we never allowed ourselves an indulgence.
+In moderation, a little treat can be a good way of sticking to a diet longer, whereas it would take willpower of steel to stick to any diet if we never allowed ourselves an indulgence.
 The soft cheese adds a creaminess that will help the filling to ooze deliciously out of the chicken breast.

 As always, leafy greens are fantastically good for us, so I have paired the chicken with some lightly cooked cabbage.
 Try not to overcook the cabbage as it will lose its flavor and beneficial properties.
-I suggest just wilting it in a pan, then adding a squeeze of fresh lemon and a little olive oil, salt and pepper.
-The cabbage will retain its color, crunch and flavor, as well as its goodness.
+I suggest just wilting it in a pan, then adding a squeeze of fresh lemon and a little olive oil, salt and black pepper.
+The cabbage will retain its color, crunch and flavor as well as its goodness.
 Aside from their anti-inflammatory properties, cabbages are also high in fiber, but low in calories, so they are a great way to bulk up a meal and feel fuller, without taking in too many calories.

-2 chicken breasts
+- 2 chicken breasts

-1 cup sun-dried tomatoes
+- 1 cup sun-dried tomatoes

-½ cup probiotic soft cheese
+- 1/2 cup probiotic soft cheese

-2 medium potatoes
+- 2 medium potatoes

-1 cabbage, leaves separated and washed
+- 1 cabbage, leaves separated and washed

-1 handful parsley
+- 1 handful parsley

 - Roll the breasts tightly in plastic wrap, use plenty to get a tight roll, making it as evenly sized as possible along its length.
 Tie the ends with string or rolled up the plastic wrap.

-- Cut the potatoes into 1 inch cubes, add to a pot with cold salted water and bring to a boil.
+- Cut the potatoes into 1-inch cubes, add to a pot with cold, salted water and bring to a boil.
 Once they are soft and falling apart slightly remove them from the water.

 - Remove them and pierce them to make sure the juices run clear.

-- Pile all the elements up on your plate and enjoy your guilt free meal!
+- Pile all the elements up on your plate and enjoy your guilt-free meal.

-If you want to know what foods will help you shape up and shed inches while providing natural cure to illnesses, then check out the Best Foods That Rapidly Slim & Heal In 7 Days program.
+If you want to know what foods will help you shape up and shed inches while providing natural cure to illnesses, then check out the Best Foods That Rapidly Slim & Heal in 7 Days program.